-De Lacy, a Democrat, was the representative for Washington's 1st congressional district from 1945 to 1946.
+De Lacy was the representative for Washington’s 1st congressional district and was a Democrat.
+He served from 1945 to 1946.

 From Jan 1945 to Aug 1946, De Lacy missed 18 of 231 roll call votes, which is 7.8%.
 This is worse than the median of 4.4% among the lifetime records of representatives serving in Aug 1946.
 The chart below reports missed votes over time.